levithomason/gpt-pair-programmer/README.md

 # ChatGPT Pair Programmer Plugin

-This plugin allows you to pair program with ChatGPT.
+This plugin allows ChatGPT to pair program with you.

 It gives ChatGPT access to your terminal and allows it to execute commands on your computer.